malikrahey/uni-ai/SUBSCRIPTION_IMPLEMENTATION.md

-# Subscription-Based Access Control Implementation
+# Subscription Implementation Guide

-This document outlines the implementation of subscription-based access control for lesson and degree generation in the UniAI platform.
+This document outlines the implementation of subscription-based access control for lesson and degree generation in the Acceluni platform.

 ## Overview